 The Fowler Center’s projects, education programs, and corporate products are informed by its two core concepts: Appreciative Inquiry and Sustainable Value.

-Sustainable Value is defined as a dynamic state that occurs when a company creates ongoing value for its shareholders and stakeholders.
+Sustainable Value is defined by Professor of Organizational Behavior, Chris Laszlo, PhD, as a dynamic state that occurs when a company creates ongoing value for its shareholders and stakeholders.
 By 'doing good' for society and the environment, the company does even better for its customers and shareholders than it otherwise would.